d3sformal/debug-infra-gentests/notes/development-manual.md

 2. inject code that serializes `T`
 3. inject code that de-serializes `T`

+In the following sections, we will explain how one may add support for a hypothetical type `T`.

 ### (De)serialization

 Let us first focus on the (de)serialization of `T`.
 This is achieved by [`hooklib`](../sandbox/02-ipc/ipc-hooklib/).
 Concretely, the `GENFN_TEST_PRIMITIVE` macro and `llcap_hooklib_extra_cxx_string` functions in the [`hook.cpp`](../sandbox/02-ipc/ipc-hooklib/hook.cpp) file are the functions responsible for this.